webshuriken/memory-match/README.md

   - Tried copying the code form the docs which says TS and still get error
   - Had to give it a type of any _not so nice hack_ to get it to work

+- Leaderboard.tsx implements the leaderboard table update assuming that the list is given in ascending order according to the players position.
+If the list is given in random order then it can cause trouble with the position of players.

 ## Thoughts

 The project was an excellent opportunity to practice my Typescript.
 To tell the truth, slow start and strong finish.
 I am loving the idea of typing in JS, specially the ability to create custom types.
 Dwelling on the past is no use when you want to evolve.
 I do want to point out, that adding types to a project definately needs planning and takes time!, still fun.